 Early Warning Report Issued Pursuant to National Instrument 62-103 in Respect of the Acquisition of Shares of Deer Horn Capital Inc.

-VANCOUVER, British Columbia, March 27, 2018 (GLOBE NEWSWIRE) — In accordance with regulatory requirements, Mr. Tyrone Docherty, a director and the President & CEO of Deer Horn Capital Inc. (CSE:DHC) (“Deer Horn” or the “Company”), reports that his wholly-owned company, Docherty Capital Inc., has recently been issued 1,200,000 common shares of Deer Horn at a deemed price of $0.10/share pursuant to the settlement of $120,000 debt owed to that company.
-Upon completion of this debt settlement, Mr. Docherty now has ownership/control of 1,866,790 shares of Deer Horn representing approximately 14% of Deer Horn’s present outstanding shares, on a non-diluted basis.
-On a partially diluted basis (assuming the exercise of all 200,000 stock options owned/controlled by Mr. Docherty), Mr. Docherty would have ownership/control over approximately 15% of the then issued Deer Horn shares.
+VANCOUVER, British Columbia, Jan.
+10, 2020 (GLOBE NEWSWIRE) — In accordance with regulatory requirements, Mr. Tyrone Docherty, a director and the President & CEO of Deer Horn Capital Inc. (“Deer Horn” or the “Company”), reports that he has recently been issued 800,000 units of Deer Horn at a deemed price of $0.05/unit pursuant to the settlement of $40,000 debt owed to him.
+Each unit consists of one common share and one common share purchase warrant exercisable at $0.10/share for a period of twenty-four months.
+Upon completion of this debt settlement, Mr. Docherty now has ownership/control of 2,790,290 shares of Deer Horn representing approximately 15.3% of Deer Horn’s present outstanding shares, on a non-diluted basis.
+On a partially diluted basis (assuming the exercise of all 300,000 stock options owned/controlled by Mr. Docherty and the 800,000 warrants issues pursuant to this transaction), Mr. Docherty would have ownership/control over approximately 18.2% of the then-issued Deer Horn shares.

 TYRONE DOCHERTY